 I wrote this Frase review after using it for several months.
-I’ll be covering how I came across the tool, what I didn’t like about it, and how the tool evolved and became my all-time favorite.
+I’ll be covering how I came across this SEO tool, what I didn’t like about it, and how the tool evolved and became my all-time favorite.

 Frase: my favorite content optimization tool

 An AI-powered content tool to level up your marketing

-The content creation and optimization features are top-notch and can save you hours worth of work.
+The content creation and optimization features are top-notch and will save you hours of work.
 The content editor and UI could use some improvement.
 The answer engine makes it easy to understand what your customers want.
 You can analyze the queries and create content to address them.
 I think this is the future and the crux of value-based marketing.
 I consider this an invaluable tool that will remain at the core of my content marketing strategy.
 It’s perfect for all types of content marketers, including solo content creators and content marketers.

-During my hunt for AI content generation tools, I came across this tool for the time in Appsumo, and right off the bat, I could see the value in their offering.
+During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo, and right off the bat, I could see the value in their offering.
 Like a little kid with his newfound toy, I started playing around with Frase.

 But I felt one major lacking…

 It analyzes all the top 20 results, and there was no way to choose the sources.
 It just didn’t make sense to me.
-There would be a lot of scenarios where I would want to exclude a search result.
-For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of many blackhat backlinks in the analysis would give me inaccurate suggestions.
+There are a lot of scenarios where I’d want to exclude a search result.
+For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of black hat links, I’d get inaccurate recommendations.

 Few other instances where I needed the filtering option:

 - Intent mismatch (e-commerce sites ranking among blog posts)

 - Outlier pages very different from other ranking pages

 - Pages ranked solely based on their authority, like Wikipedia or Amazon

 There was no way to filter these out from the analysis.
 I shared my thoughts in the Frase review on Appsumo, but I still went ahead and bought the tool because it had potential, and more importantly, the team behind it seemed passionate, responsive, and open to suggestions.